 This financial report is designed to provide our citizens, taxpayers, customers, investors, and creditors with a general overview of the College's finances and to show the College's accountability for the money it receives.
-If you have questions about this report or need additional financial information contact the Vice President for Business Affairs at Eastern Oklahoma State College, 1301 West Main, Wilburton, OK 74578.
+If you have questions about this report or need additional financial information contact the Director of Finance at Eastern Oklahoma State College, 1301 West Main, Wilburton, OK 74578.